Printed on 3/17/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate the NIH Stroke Scale score to quantify stroke severity.
-Used to guide acute stroke treatment decisions including thrombolysis.
+Calculate the NIH Stroke Scale (NIHSS) to quantify stroke severity.
+Mild ≤4, Moderate 5–15, Severe 16–20, Very Severe >20.
+Guides IV tPA eligibility and acute stroke unit treatment decisions.

 EmergencyCalculate the Glasgow Coma Scale score to assess level of consciousness.
 Used worldwide in emergency medicine and trauma assessment.